tinode/chat/INSTALL.md

 	DB intializer needs to be run only once per installation.
 See [instructions](tinode-db/README.md) for more options.

-3. Unpack JS client to a directory, for instance `$HOME/tinode/webapp/` by first unzipping `https://github.com/tinode/webapp/archive/master.zip` then extract `tinode.js` from `https://github.com/tinode/tinode-js/archive/master.zip` to the same directory.
+3. Unpack JS client to a directory, for instance `$HOME/tinode/webapp/` by unzipping `https://github.com/tinode/webapp/archive/master.zip` and `https://github.com/tinode/tinode-js/archive/master.zip` to the same directory.

 4. Run the server
 	```